TrueConf/Telegram-Bot-for-Control-TrueConf-Server/README.md

 ## Preparing the configuration file

-You will need to prepare a configuration file with the access data for your bot and server parameters in advance.
+First, you need to prepare a configuration file with the access data for your bot and server parameters.

 Copy the `settings.example.toml` file to a new file named `settings.toml`: